landonturner/lturner.net/source/blog/creating-a-blog.md

 collection: blog
 ---

-# Building This Blog
+# Building This Blog With Metalsmith, Netlify, and Disqus

 There are many blogging platforms that are great and easy to use.
 However, I like to have more direct control over the source files, and I want my blog to live under my own domain name.
 Another requirement for this project is that each subsequent post should be easy to create.
 Finally, I need to be able to see my changes reflected quickly in the browser.
-This post will detail how to setup a dev environment to generate such a blog.
+This post will detail how to setup a dev environment to generate such a blog, deploy it to Netlify, and allow comments with disqus.

 Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated